SirClarks/ubuntu-houdini-env/README.md

 # ubuntu-houdini-env
 A simplified production-like home environment setup for houdini/nuke/resolve workflow on Linux (specifically Ubuntu 18.04/20.04).
-This is a quick and dirty setup; however, it should be a useful starting place for your own ideas and improvements.
+Though since this is in bash, it should work with most flavors of Linux (waiting to test on CentOs).
+For all intents and purposes, this is a quick and dirty setup; however, it should be a useful starting place for your own ideas and improvements.

 ## Introduction
 This guide is aimed at those who are very new to the world of Linux and Ubuntu as well as just in general fiddling with environment variables in Houdini.